 For both NFs (i.e., LAF and BC Enabler Function), when they are instantiated as standalone instances, they also follow the standards in 3GPP for communications with other NFs and between the two NF themselves.

+In addition, BCRF locates in the core network part to support LAF and the potential PDL service provisioning by providing required software implementation libraries.
+Note that BCRF will be updated periodically so that it can keep the collected libraries up-to-date.

 6 Procedures of Native PDL Service Provisioning

 Editorial Note: the concrete procedures in this clause will be provided later.